morassman/process-palette/README.md

 ### Generate Configuration
 1. Open the Process Palette panel by choosing `Packages|Process Palette|Toggle` from the menu or `Process Palette: Toggle` from the command palette.
 The following panel will appear:
 ![Screenshot](https://github.com/morassman/process-palette/blob/master/resources/help.png?raw=true)
-2. Create a global configuration or project specific configuration with the respective `Do it!` buttons.
+2. Create a global configuration or a project specific configuration with the respective `Do it!` buttons.
+3. Either of the `Do it!` buttons will create an example configuration file and open it in the graphical editor.
-3. Load the new configuration files by choosing `Packages|Process Palette|Reload Configuration` from the menu, `Process Palette: Reload Configuration` from the command palette or simply pressing the reload button at the bottom.
+4. Configuration files can be edited graphically by choosing `Packages|Process Palette|Edit Configuration` from the menu or `Process Palette: Edit Configuration` from the command palette.
+Closing the editor will automatically reload the configuration.
+The `process-palette.json` file can also be edited directly, but then it needs to be reloaded by running `Process Palette: Reload Configuration`.

 ### Download Configuration
 1. Download the example [process-palette.json][2f6a8e37] configuration file and place it in the root of your project folder.